COVID-19 Vaccination at the Health District

 If needed, we can help arrange free transportation to your appointment.

 To make an appointment, please click the link on the date below or call 970-221-7144.
-Appointments are strongly recommended, although walk-ins may be accepted if we have availability.
+Appointments are required.

 |Please note: If you have previously had a severe allergic reaction to anything (food, drugs, previous vaccine, etc.), you may not receive a COVID-19 vaccine from us.
 We recommend you contact your medical provider for further instruction on where to receive a vaccine.|